zerotohero-dev/talks/fluentconf/README.md

 >
 > **Do not increment the limits too much**.

-Again, when opening large number of connections, `ab` test might turn out to be non-deterministic unreliable due to ephemeral port exhaustion.
+Again, when opening large number of connections, `ab` test might turn out to be non-deterministic and unreliable due to ephemeral port exhaustion.
 In that case, waiting for ~4 minutes, and restarting the containers will help stabilize things.

-If you need really high concurrency, then you'd better use a distributed load testing setup (*like a cluster of AWS instance in different zones, or a distributed load teesting "as a service" solution*).
+If you need really high concurrency, then you’d be better off to use a distributed load testing setup (*like a cluster of AWS instances in different zones, or a distributed load testing "as a service" solution*).

 One last thing is `ab` is an **HTTP/1.0** client; i.e., it’s not an HTTP/1.1 client, therefore what you test with `ab` will **not** represent how your API behaves in the wild.

-### Thinks To Watch For When Running an `ab` Test
+### Thinks To Watch Out For When Running an `ab` Test

 Before running your `ab` tests, make sure that: